sucheta90/accessibility-refactor/README.md

 ## Description

 This webpage adheres to symantic HTML practices with a focus on accessibility.
+The `header` element holds the `nav` elements.
+The `main` holds `article`.
+As part of accessibility check, alt text have been added to all `img` tags.

 ## Appearance